 How might living in enclaves affect immigrants’ labor market success?

 The clustering of immigrants in ethnic enclaves can affect their labor market prospects in several ways, and the direction of the overall effect is a priori unclear.
-Ethnic enclaves may provide a “warm embrace,” especially for newly arrived immigrants, with the ethnic network in an enclave providing valuable information on opportunities in the labor market, job contacts or job-search channels .
+Ethnic enclaves may provide a “warm embrace,” especially for newly arrived immigrants, with the ethnic network in an enclave providing valuable information on opportunities in the labor market, job contacts, or job-search channels .
 Word-of-mouth via personal contacts is often found to be more efficient in providing reliable information than formal channels.
 It is also possible that enclaves directly provide jobs within the so-called “enclave economy,” since ethnic business owners are likely to hire co-ethnic workers .
 A sushi restaurant, for example, may prefer a Japanese to a native applicant, which would create a form of positive discrimination that immigrants welcome within an enclave economy.
 Furthermore, immigrant workers in an enclave economy avoid labor market discrimination they may encounter outside the enclave.
-Overall, the benefits associated with living in an enclave can be thought of as a “buffer,” which reduces the cost of cultural or language assimilation by making these requirements less necessary to labor market success.
+Overall, the benefits associated with living in an enclave can be thought of as a “buffer,” which reduces the cost of cultural or language assimilation by making these requirements less necessary for labor market success.
+In addition, well-established and high-achieving ethnic peers may serve as role models to inspire newly arrived immigrants to invest in skill acquisition and/or education of their children , .
 Residence in an ethnic enclave may therefore benefit immigrants’ economic performance.

 However, there are also reasons why ethnic enclaves might hamper immigrants’ economic assimilation.
 First, an enclave economy can offer only a limited number of jobs.
 In addition, wages in an enclave economy are typically lower than what could be earned in the larger host-country labor market, where there is a greater range of alternative job opportunities.
-Second, while a local enclave economy might offer job opportunities in the short term, they might become “mobility traps” in the long term by reducing the incentives for immigrants to acquire important host-country skills, especially language skills.
-This would limit the opportunities of finding or moving to better-paying jobs in the wider labor market, possibly outside the enclave.
+Second, while a local enclave economy might offer job opportunities in the short term, they might become “mobility traps” in the long term if low-skilled ethnic concentration hampers proficiency in host-country skills, especially language skills, and reduces the incentives of immigrant parents to invest in the education and skilling of their children.
+This would limit the opportunities of finding or moving to better-paying jobs in the wider labor market, outside the enclave network.
 Another argument for adverse enclave effects relates to the observation that ethnic neighborhoods emerge due to discrimination in the housing market.
 Consequently, ethnic enclaves are usually located geographically far away from the most attractive employment opportunities, which in turn hampers immigrants’ chances in the labor market.

 Empirical studies are in the most part unable to test specifically any of the above mechanisms; instead they estimate net effects.
 Since the direction of this overall effect is theoretically ambiguous, it must be determined by empirical analysis.